 John bought a car. (active) –> A car was bought by John. (passive)

-Passivisation is the shift in focus from the agent (the performer or doer) and his actions to the patient (the receiver or doee) and the actions done onto him.
-The opposite of passivisation is activization.
+Passivisation is the shift in focus from the agent (the performer or doer) and his actions to the patient (the receiver or doee) and the actions done to him.
+The opposite of passivisation is activisation.
 Both terms were coined by linguist Noam Chomsky.

 With the basic word order of subject-verb-object [SVO], we can analyze passive structures as the promotion of the patient from the [O]-slot to the [S]-slot along with the optional deletion of the agent.